Reform ‘don’t have to talk to press acting as activists’ – Tice after media ban

 The party also requested the Culture, Media and Sport Committee launch an inquiry into the ban and bring the Reform UK leader in to give evidence to Parliament.

-This comes before Mr Farage’s expected visit to the US to testify on free speech before Congress on Wednesday.
+Mr Farage is expected to visit the US to testify on free speech before Congress on Wednesday.

 Following Mr Barton’s statement that he requires an apology to resolve the issue, Max Wilkinson, the Lib Dem’s spokesman for Culture, Media and Sport, said: “Reform’s gang of councillors are acting like a bad JD Vance tribute band.